Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 harassment

 Prohibits following or engaging in a course of conduct that alarms or annoys another person with no legitimate purpose.
-Applied in drone-based harassment cases.
+Drone-based harassment of neighbors or public figures has been charged under this statute.

 View source